Code-Institute-Submissions/Oneminutetotwelve/README.md

 ### Project Goal

 #### The goal of this project is to build a interactive and responsive website presenting todays global challenges using data e.g. Worldbank and connect it to Googlemap.
-Being a student project i don't take any responsibility in the accuracy and validity of the information extracted from external sources.
+Being a studentproject i don't take any responsibility in the accuracy and validity of the information extracted from external sources.

 #### The features on the website will:
 - Give users the possibilty to understand todays global problems based on facts and realtime data